3colorr/Mizuame/README.md

 # Features
-- [x] When you click a icon on menu bar, a sticky note will open.
+- [x] When you click a icon on menu bar, a note will open.
 - [x] Auto save.
-- [x] You can resize sticky note and font.
+- [x] You can resize a note and font.
 - [x] You can change theme.
 - [x] Printing.